Sustainable living

 Blister packs contain reusable plastic and infinitely recyclable aluminium foil.
 Sending your blister packs for recycling saves these precious resources from landfill and gives them a second life.

-Find out more about the doorstep recycling service, Ultimo recycling pop-up and Recycle It Saturday, and start recycling your blister packs today.
+Find out more about the doorstep recycling service, recycling stations, Ultimo recycling pop-up and Recycle It Saturday, and start recycling your blister packs today.